AiJared/DSA_in_python/README.md

 Nodes are what are called <b>self referential objects</b>.
 The definition of a node includes a link to another node.
 Self referential here means that definition of a node includes the node itself.

-Linked lists often comes in two forms:
+Linked lists often comes in three forms:

 i. <b>A Singly Linked List</b> - Where each node stores a reference to the next node in the list or

 ii. <b>A Doubly Linked List</b> - Where each node stores a reference to both the node before and after.

+iii. <b>Circular Linked List</b>

 ### i.
 Singly Linked List
 Nodes are the building blocks for a list.
 The concept behind nodes is demonstrated in Python in the file 'linked_list.py", please check it out to learn more about it practically.